Max Branning: 2006–2021

-Max is stunned when Stacey's cousin, Kat Moon (Jessie Wallace), spots Stacey from a bus in London.
-He helps track Stacey down, but decides he cannot be involved when he realises he may still have feelings for Stacey.
-Stacey later turns to Max for help, but they end up in a passionate kiss, and Stacey later leaves Walford with Lily to stay with her mother Jean.
-Max later starts a sexual relationship with his daughter Lauren's best friend, Lucy Beale (Hetti Bywater), which they manage to keep a secret for several weeks.
-Somebody eventually finds out about Max and Lucy's affair, and e-mails him an image of the pair kissing.
+It is then Max discovers that Stacey is back when her cousin, Kat (Jessie Wallace), spots her from a bus in London.
+He helps track Stacey down, but decides he cannot be involved when he realises he may still have feelings for her.
+Stacey later turns to Max for help, but they end up in a passionate kiss, and Stacey later leaves Walford with her daughter Lily (Aine Garvey) to stay with her mother Jean (Gillian Wright) in Brighton.
+Max later starts a sexual tryst with his daughter Lauren's best friend and Ian's daughter, Lucy Beale (Hetti Bywater), which they manage to keep a secret for several weeks.
+Somebody eventually finds out about Max and Lucy's tryst, and e-mails him an image of the pair kissing.
 Max confronts Lucy, believing it is her trying to blackmail him, but it is revealed it is not.
-Eventually, Lucy ends her affair with Max due to her new relationship with Lee Carter (Danny Hatchard), which infuriates Max.
+Eventually, Lucy ends her tryst with Max due to her new relationship with Lee Carter (Danny Hatchard), which infuriates Max.
 A physical struggle ensues, which ends when Lucy falls over and hits her head on a chair.
 Max and Lucy have an explosive argument outside of the car lot, which sees Max grab Lucy violently by her arm.
 Later that night, Lucy is murdered by an unknown assailant (see Who Killed Lucy Beale?).
-Max becomes prime suspect after the police discover that Lucy was having an affair, and Max reveals all to David Wicks (Michael French).
+Max becomes prime suspect after the police discover that Lucy was having an affair, and Max reveals all to Lucy's uncle David Wicks (Michael French) when confronted over the matter.
 David initially tries to encourage Max to confess to the Beales and the police, but he refuses, and David threatens to tell the police everything.
-After Max's sister Carol Jackson (Lindsey Coulson) collapses and is rushed to hospital, David realises he must protect Max for her so gets rid of all of the evidence of Max and Lucy's fight.
+After Max's sister and David's partner Carol Jackson (Lindsey Coulson) collapses and is rushed to hospital due to her suffering from breast cancer, David realises he must protect Max for her so gets rid of all of the evidence of Max and Lucy's fallout.